Cohomology of Quaternionic Foliations and Orbifolds: Preliminaries

-Quaternion Kähler manifolds are Riemannian manifolds $(M, g)$ of real dimension 4n whose holonomy group can be reduced to $Sp(n).Sp(1)$.
-In dimension $4 (n=1)$ this condition means only that the manifold is Riemannian as $Sp(1).Sp(1) = SO(4)$.
-Therefore this condition is meaningful for $n \geq 2$.
-Quaternion K{\"a}hler manifolds can be characterized in terms of local endomorphisms of the tangent bundle, cf., e.g., \cite{be} Proposition 14.36:
+Quaternionic K{\"a}hler manifolds can also be characterized in terms of local endomorphisms of the tangent bundle, cf., e.g., \cite[Proposition 14.36]{be}:

-\begin{prop} A Riemannian manifold $(M,g)$ is quaternion K{\"a}hler if and only if there exist a covering of $M$ by open sets $U_i$ and, for each $i$, two almost complex structures $I$ and $J$ on $U_i$ such that \begin{enumerate}[(i)] \item $g$ is Hermitian for $I$ and $J$ on $U_i$, \item $IJ=-JI$, \item the Levi-Civita derivatives of $I$ and $J$ are linear combinations of $I$, $J$ and $K=IJ$, \item for any $x\in U_i\cap U_j$ the vector space of endomorphisms of $T_xM$ generated by $I$, $J$ and $K$ is the same for $i$ and $j$. \end{enumerate}
+\begin{prop} A Riemannian manifold $(M,g)$ is quaternionic K{\"a}hler if and only if there exists a covering of $M$ by open sets $U_i$ and, for each $i$, two almost complex structures $I$ and $J$ on $U_i$ such that \begin{enumerate}[(i)] \item $g$ is Hermitian for $I$ and $J$ on $U_i$, \item $IJ=-JI$, \item the Levi-Civita derivatives of $I$ and $J$ are linear combinations of $I$, $J$ and $K=IJ$, \item for any $x\in U_i\cap U_j$ the vector space of endomorphisms of $T_xM$ generated by $I$, $J$ and $K$ is the same for $i$ and $j$. \end{enumerate}

 \end{prop}